Rocking quite the acronym with this one – M2M2B2B2C2C!

 Engineers – Somewhere along the way hardware and software engineers will need to come together to expand their field to include machine emotions (yep, as crazy as it sounds, machine emotions will be a thing.)
 Don’t think of it in terms of tears and smile, but again, if machines are expected to communicate with one another, we’ll need to develop coping mechanisms for machines to field a range of opportunity.
 We all remember high school well – so now think about what the ‘machine high school cafeteria’ might look like and try to walk through that maze of robotic hormones!

 Engineers – Yep, I know I just said that one, but these are different engineers – these engineers will be more like architects, helping to lay the groundwork and rules from which these machines will design meaning.
 That is of course until we no longer need these engineers now that the machines become our technology groundskeepers (sorry engineers…)

-Creatives – creativity will have all kinds of new avenues.
+Creatives – Creativity will have all kinds of new avenues.
 This is where C’s working both for B’s and also as independent C’s really shine.
 And oh yeah… it turns out machines can be creative too (sorry creatives…)

 Marketing Nerds – Again, a place for C’s to really flourish within B’s.

 Marketing Talent – You didn’t really think I was going to seed this entire space to marketing nerds did you?
 Of course not!
 In fact as this entire M2M2B2B2C2C this is likely where we are going to see an abundance of opportunity for job creation.
 More and more B’s will see more and more connected marketing opportunities, and yes some will scale to M2M, but a ton of opportunity will also live in that last leg of the chain – specifically the 2C part.
 The seat at the table for marketers will very much be there.